themysticsavages/cloudbot-discord/addons/webscraper/readme.txt

 \\\\\\\\\\\\\\\\\\\\\\\\\\\\

 Name: webscraper
-Staus: Slightly unstable
+Staus: Stable

-This is a searching addon which searches Bing for a given keyword.
+This is a searching addon which searches Yahoo for a given keyword.

 Current issues: